ushis/local-repo/README.md

 # local-repo path [options]

-	$ local-repo --help
 	usage: local-repo path [options]

-	This programm helps to manage local repositories.
+	This program helps to manage local repositories.
 Specify the path to the repository with the first argument.
-If no option is specified, some repo informations will be printed.
+If no option is specified, some repo information will be printed.

 	positional arguments:
 	  path                  path to the repo